 Here’s the secret to a successful book marketing launch team: Effective communication.

-You’re the virtual team coach, so think of ways to boost morale and build rapport.
-Inspiring quotes, fun contests, and goofy photos can keep energy high and build vital connections.
+- Boost morale and build rapport by sharing inspiring quotes, gifts, and goofy photos to keep energy high and build vital connections.

-No matter which mode of communication you’re using, remember people like to be treated well—not like grunts thanklessly doing your bidding.
-Always make sure your team knows how grateful you are for them and their dedication!
+No matter which mode of communication you’re using, remember people like to be treated well.
+Always make sure your team knows how grateful you are to them and their dedication!

 Step 5: Book Marketing Launch Team Assignments

-Facebook will be the most effective way to dole out weekly team assignments.
-Some tasks you may ask for help with:
+Facebook Groups will be the most effective way to dole out weekly team assignments.
+Here are some marketing initiatives you can assign your team to do:

 Step 6: Utilize Talents

-Write a post during introductory week and ask the following:
+To identify your team’s talents, write a post during the introductory week and say the following: